logo

 https://www.hindscc.edu/

 Student Review: “I can truly say that choosing the Radiologic Technology program at Hinds Community College was one of the best decisions that I’ve made.
-All of the instructors in the department take a really hands-on approach and are very concerned about the advancement of each student in the program.
-The Radiologic Technology department facility offers state of the art equipment that allows students to really get a feel for what it’s like on the job.
-My favorite part of the program was the opportunity for job placement after the program is completed.
+All the instructors in the department take a really hands-on approach and are very concerned about the advancement of each student in the program.
+The Radiologic Technology department facility offers state-of-the-art equipment that allows students to really get a feel for what it’s like on the job.
+My favorite part of the program was the opportunity for job placement after completion.
 Because of its affiliations with many local hospitals in the area, students who take up the Radiologic Technology program are often easily hired after clinicals.” – Student at Hinds Community College

 stars-5